October 1, 2025

 Guillaume Beaulieu

 This might just be a first for POW where I share a design portfolio website that has absolutely no design projects or work on it.
-In fact, this design portfolio website is a mere landing page but I love sharing with you examples of out of the box thinking.
+In fact, this design portfolio website is a mere landing page, but I love sharing with you examples of out-of-the-box thinking.

-The reason why I love this execution of a portfolio website like this is that the design of the landing page becomes a project or demonstration of one's design skills within itself.
+The reason why I love this execution of a portfolio website like this is that the design of the landing page becomes a project or demonstration of one’s design skills within itself.
 Achieving this is not necessarily something you whip up in a day (my face when Guillaume messages me saying it was done in a day).
 My thought is that developing a landing page that makes an impactful impression first starts with considering what your goal or objective is at your current stage of your design career.
 Guillaume is an experienced designer as he is now a cofounder and co-creative director at the design studio MamboMambo.
-It's probably not too much of a stretch to assume that he himself does not want to take on projects as a solo designer and would rather funnel any work to his studio.
-However, he is probably constantly meeting people out in the wild and networking so having a landing page that can point people to his work and give off that creative designer vibe is worth having to encourage them to work with him.

 The coolest thing about Guillaume's portfolio website is the 3D expression he is using as the background.
 He is using Spline and some other wizardry to have the cubes jitter and move.
-It's not too complex but simple enough to keep me wondering how tf he made that.
-Also, another point I love about Guillaume's landing page is the typeface he chose for his wordmark.
+It's not too complex but simple enough to keep me wondering how he made that.
+Another point I love about Guillaume's landing page is the typeface he chose for his wordmark.
 The typeface is called NaN Jaune and you can find it here.

 At the bottom of the page are links to fonts he produced, his Behance portfolio, Instagram, and email.
 The one thing I would’ve liked to see is a link to his design studio so it would save me a Google search.